Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Hyperkination

 where

 and we employed a field redefinition of the form

-in order to render the quadratic kinetic term canonical.
-Note that the process of transforming from the Jordan to the Einstein frame has generated a quartic kinetic term\footnote{Note that, in the context of Palatini gravity, models that contain a non-minimal derivative coupling term $G_{\mu\nu} \partial^\mu \varphi \partial^\nu \varphi$~\cite{Gialamas:2020vto} or $R_{(\mu\nu)}R^{(\mu\nu)}$ terms~\cite{Annala:2021zdt, Gialamas:2021enw} in the Jordan frame, can lead to actions similar to~\eqref{eq:actionnoncanonicaleinstein} in the Einstein frame after applying a disformal transformation of the metric.} and a modified potential $U$ which will in general display a plateau for growing $V$, approaching the asymptotic value $\m^4/(4\alpha)$~\cite{Enckell:2018hmo}.
+in order to render the quadratic kinetic term canonical, where the bars indicate quantities in the Einstein frame.
+Note that the process of transforming from the Jordan to the Einstein frame has generated a quartic kinetic term\footnote{Note that, in the context of Palatini gravity, models that contain a non-minimal derivative coupling term $G_{\mu\nu} \partial^\mu \varphi \partial^\nu \varphi$~\cite{Gialamas:2020vto} or $R_{(\mu\nu)}R^{(\mu\nu)}$ terms~\cite{Annala:2021zdt,Gialamas:2021enw} in the Jordan frame, can lead to actions similar to~\eqref{eq:actionnoncanonicaleinstein} in the Einstein frame after applying a disformal transformation of the metric.} and a modified potential $U$ which will in general display a plateau for growing $V$, approaching the asymptotic value $\m^4/(4\alpha)$~\cite{Enckell:2018hmo}.
 Also, importantly, in the present work, we concentrate on the early era when the other matter components $\psi$ are a perfect fluid of radiation.
-In this limit, the coupling between the inflaton and the matter action in the last term of \eqref{eq:actionnoncanonicaleinstein} disappears~\cite{Dimopoulos:2022rdp}.
+In this limit, the coupling between the inflaton and the matter action in the last term of Eq. \eqref{eq:actionnoncanonicaleinstein} disappears~\cite{Dimopoulos:2022rdp}.

 Neglecting the last term for the moment, we can rewrite the action as

 with

 where